 Head-to-Head: AI Detectors vs. AI Humanizer

 The "Independent Accuracy" column tells the real story.
 Every detector claims 95%+ on its website.
 When independent researchers actually test them under real-world conditions, the numbers collapse.
 GPTZero's claimed 95.7% becomes 52%.
-ZeroGPT's claimed 98% becomes 73.8%.
-Originality.ai holds up best at 76%, which is still a far cry from what they advertise.
-The Weber-Wulff et al. (2023) study tested 14 AI detection tools and found all of them scored below 80% accuracy.
+ZeroGPT's claimed 98% lands closer to 74%.
+Originality.ai holds up best at 76%, still a far cry from what it advertises.
+A 2026 systematic review in Frontiers in Education, synthesizing 54 peer-reviewed studies, reached the same verdict: no current detector is reliable enough to stand on its own.
 This isn't one bad tool.
-This is an industry-wide problem.
+It's an industry-wide problem.

 | Tool | Type | Independent Accuracy | False Positive Rate | Price | Best For |